ChartreuseK/PETTERM/test/README.md

 A POSIX C test program for the BASIC Save/Load capabilities of PETTERM.

+Currently set to use serial setting: 1200 8N1.

 # COMPILE

 Use one of the following commands: